daimlertruck/dt-ui/README.md

 # DT-UI - Design System Library

 This is DT-UI component library repository.
-It contains UI components, brand themes, examples and documentation for the Daimler Truck multi-brand desing system.
+It contains UI components, brand themes, examples and documentation for the Daimler Truck multi-brand design system.
 DT-UI component library is headless and can be used to serve multiple brands.

 #### **DT-UI provides:**